zmjudd/Lift-Client/README.md

 ## Setting up a Workspace

-LiquidBounce uses Gradle, to make sure that it is installed properly you can check [Gradle's website](https://gradle.org/install/).
+Lift Client uses Gradle, to make sure that it is installed properly you can check [Gradle's website](https://gradle.org/install/).
 It also requires Node.js and Python to be installed for our [theme](https://github.com/CCBlueX/LiquidBounce/tree/nextgen/src-theme).

-1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidBounce`.
+1. Clone the repository using `git clone --recurse-submodules https://github.com/zmjudd/lift-client`.
 2. CD into the local repository.
 3. Run `./gradlew genSources`.
 4. Open the folder as a Gradle project in your preferred IDE.